 Discharge of sewage in anchorages and shellfish harvesting are prohibited.

-A pay site located about 3 km south of Lund.
-The campsites are right by the ocean; facilities include picnic tables and pit toilets, but no potable water.
+13 sites located approximately 3 km south of Lund.
+Slow down to see the small wooden sign.
+There is steep, paved road into the park that takes you through an incredible canopy of trees.
+The campsites, which are right by the ocean, include picnic tables and pit toilets, but no potable water.

 Located in the Discovery Islands this is a popular anchorage for recreational boaters.
 Located on the northwestern tip of Cortes Island, the inlet can be entered from northern Sutil Channel.

 This undeveloped marine wilderness park encompasses lakes, estuaries, a salt water lagoon and the old-

 Photo credit: threesheetsnw.com

 Located on Cortes Island, this beautiful park fronts the water on both Hague Lake and Manson Bay.
 Recreational opportunities include fresh water swimming in Hague Lake, and marine wildlife viewing in Mansons Lagoon.
 Camping is not permitted at this park, however camping is available at nearby Smelt Bay Provincial Park..

 On the east side of the Malaspina Peninsula, visitors enjoy canoeing and kayaking, searching out the varied marine life and walking through the lightly-

 A small fjord and adjacent upland on the east side of West Redonda Island, this park provides excellent opportunities for kayaking, canoeing, fishing, backcountry camping and anchorage in Roscoe Bay and fishing, hiking and warm water swimming at Black Lake.

 Special feature: Roscoe Bay is known for it’s annual congregations of Moon Jellies (Jelly Fish).